 In this section, we propose our pattern language for serverless architectures.
-To do so, we're going to analyze the relationships between patterns illustrated in the diagram [1].
-The patterns are divided using the categories proposed by [2].
+To do so, we're going to analyze the relationships between patterns illustrated in Figure 1.
+The patterns are divided using the categories proposed by [Davide Taibi and Niederkofler 2020].

 The main goal of this analysis is to relate patterns in a way that a practitioner that will apply these patterns can: a) Observe the trade-offs: Analyze the trade-offs regarding each decision.
 And b) Combine patterns: use both patterns in a combined way to produce a more powerful and reusable solution.
-Also, we categorized these patterns in subsets as the ones proposed by [2].
+Also, we categorized these patterns in subsets as the ones proposed by Davide Taibi and Niederkofler [2020].

-We'll relate the patterns in our language using the relationship types proposed by Chris Richardson [4]:
+We'll relate the patterns in our language using the relationship types proposed by Richardson [2018]:

-- Motivating and solution patterns: relates a pattern X to a pattern Y, where the solution of X motivates a new problem solved by Y. - Solutions to the same problem: relates a pattern X to a pattern Y, where both patterns share a context and propose different solutions to the same problem. - Generic and specific patterns: relates a pattern X to a pattern Y, where X is a specification of Y for a given context. - I. Bulkhead as alternative to Circuit-Breaker: These two patterns propose solutions to the problem of having a component that is a single point of failure in a system.
+- -Motivating and solution patterns: relates a pattern X to a pattern Y, where the solution of X motivates a new problem solved by Y. - -Solutions to the same problem: relates a pattern X to a pattern Y, where both patterns share a context and propose different solutions to the same problem. - -Generic and specific patterns: relates a pattern X to a pattern Y, where X is a specification of Y for a given context. - (1) Bulkhead as alternative to Circuit-Breaker: These two patterns propose solutions to the problem of having a component that is a single point of failure in a system.
 Bulkhead does this with a replication approach, having multiple instances of the component in separate pools.
 Circuit-breaker uses another way to deal with that: isolating the broken component while it recovers, without replication.

 Use case: Say you're building an e-commerce back-end service that fetches and returns offers from a database.
 To do so, it provides endpoints to serverless functions to clients to retrieve this data.
 Since this component can be a single point of failure for this e-commerce website, you wish it to be as much available as possible.
 You could choose to provide these functions using the Bulkhead pattern, meaning that you would provide different pools of functions to different clients, replicating them in different and isolated pools, so that a failed pool would not impact all the clients.
-On the other hand, you could implement a Circuit Breaker using a state-machine manager (e.g., AWS Step Functions, Azure Functions), so that you could prevent failing functions to be called when it's recovering from a catastrophic event.
-Both solutions would fit for the purpose, and could be implemented together to achieve best results.
-[2]
+On the other hand, you could implement a Circuit Breaker using a state-machine manager